dseguy/php-error-messages/messages/object-of-class-%s-could-not-be-converted-to-string.rst

 Description
 ___________

 PHP reports that the object cannot be used as a string.
-Converting an object into a string is only possible when the magic method ``__toString()`` is implemented, or when the interface ``Stringeable`` is implemented.
+Converting an object into a string is only possible when the magic method ``__toString()`` is implemented, or when the interface ``Stringable`` is implemented.

 In that case, the object is automatically converted into a string, thanks to that method.
 Otherwise, it is a Fatal error.

 This is a distinct error than passing an object in a string argument: in that case, it is a Type error.

 A lot of native PHP classes support the conversion, but not all of them.
-Check for ``stringeable`` interface before using them.
+Check for ``stringable`` interface before using them.

 Example